-Furthermore, our scrutiny reveals that seasonal changes in surface moisture conditions with the seasonal march of the East Asian monsoon are related to α seasonality (Fig. 8c).
+Furthermore, our scrutiny reveals that seasonal changes in surface moisture conditions with the seasonal progression of the East Asian monsoon are related to α seasonality (Fig. 8c).
 Figure 8c shows α with accumulated solar radiation after precipitation events as a measure of surface moisture.
 This provides information on the surface moisture; it is practically infeasible to retrieve surface moisture in urban areas.
-Some studies have used the elapsed time after precipitation events (e.g., Kotthaus and Grimmond, 2014).
-In this study, the accumulated solar radiation is used instead of the elapsed time because the latter depends on the timing of the beginning and end of a precipitation event. α clearly increases with increased accumulated K↓ after precipitation events, showing the equilibrium value of 0.185 after one clear day (i.e., 20 MJ m−2 of accumulated K↓).
-Precipitation during the summer monsoon season accounts for approximately half of the total annual precipitation at 397.9 mm and 49.3%; this wet summer period promotes smaller α in summer compared to that in other seasons as mentioned above, consistent with the observed seasonal variation of α.
-Our results highlight that this urban canyon wetting feedback with α significantly affects surface radiative balance and SEB in Asian cities influenced by monsoon systems.
+Some studies have used the elapsed time after precipitation events (e.g. Kotthaus and Grimmond, 2014).
+In this study, the accumulated solar radiation is used instead of the elapsed time because the latter depends on the timing of the beginning and end of a precipitation event. α clearly increases with increased accumulated K↓ after precipitation events, showing an equilibrium value of 0.185 after one clear day (i.e. 20 MJ m−2 of accumulated K↓).
+Precipitation during the summer monsoon season accounts for approximately half of the total annual precipitation at 397.9 mm and 49.3%; this wet summer period promotes smaller α in summer compared to that in other seasons, as mentioned above, consistent with the observed seasonal variation in α.
+Our results highlight that this urban canyon wetting feedback with α significantly affects the surface radiative balance and SEB in Asian cities influenced by monsoon systems.

 3.3.2.
 Footprint of a Radiometer

-The footprint mismatch between a hemispheric radiometer and the turbulent flux footprint is important in analysis.
-Figure 9 shows the observed α with sun elevation angles and the modeled dependency of α on HWR.
+The footprint mismatch between a hemispheric radiometer and the turbulent flux footprint is important in this analysis.
+Figure 9 shows the observed α with sun elevation angles and the modelled dependency of α on the aspect ratio (HWR).
 The model simulation in Figure 9 is based on the urban canyon radiative transfer scheme proposed by Harman et al. (2004) and Porson et al. (2010).
 The observed upward radiative fluxes are viewed differently from actual urban structures when measured by a hemispheric radiometer because of radiometer footprint weighting (Adderley et al., 2015).
-The footprint of a hemispheric radiometer obeys Lambert’s cosine law (Schmid, 1997), and therefore a building structure near a radiometer has a relatively greater contribution to the radiative flux measurement per unit area than structures far from the instrument.
+The footprint of a hemispheric radiometer obeys Lambert’s cosine law (Schmid, 1997), and, therefore, a building structure near a radiometer has a relatively greater contribution to the radiative flux measurement per unit area than structures far from the instrument.
 This means that urban canopy structures, such as HWR, embedded in the observed radiative fluxes may differ from the actual urban structure around the flux tower.
 The HWR value at the study site is 1.0 based on aerial lidar imaging around the flux tower (Hong and Hong; 2016).
 However, HWR weighted by the radiative flux footprint of the hemispheric radiometer is much smaller than 1 from the aerial lidar image, indicating that the observed upward radiative fluxes are reflected more than the actual amount coming from inside of the urban canyon.
-Consequently, the observed α could be approximately 10% smaller, thus leading to smaller Q* but larger dQS values by the residual method compared to the turbulent fluxes measured by the eddy covariance method.
-This bias corresponds to ~2% of K↓, of 20 W m−2 at most around noon in clear conditions in spring and summer.
-The modeled α is sensitive to HWR, and the model reproduces the observed α when using the radiative flux footprint-weighted HWR.
-This indicates that footprint mismatches in the hemispheric radiometer can contribute to uncertainty in the SEB, unless it is properly considered in data analysis and modeling interpretation.
+Consequently, the observed α could be approximately 10% smaller than the actual α, thereby leading to overestimation of Q* and the surface energy imbalance.
+This bias corresponds to ~2% of K↓ or 20 W m−2 at most around noon in clear conditions in spring and summer.
+The modelled α is sensitive to HWR, and the model reproduces the observed α when using the radiative flux footprint-weighted HWR.
+This indicates that footprint mismatches in the hemispheric radiometer can contribute to uncertainty in the SEB, unless it is properly considered in the data analysis and modelling interpretation.

 3.4.
 Surface Energy Balance